5.Run Hardware Emulation - 2022.2 English

 ./host.exe a.xclbin

-Note: The design is running with dumping VCD, which will extend emulation time.
-It may look like it is hung, but it is not.
+Note: The design runs with dumping VCD, which will extend emulation time.
+It may seem as if it is hung, but it is not.

 vitis_analyzer sw/sim/behav_waveform/xsim/default.aierun_summary